 Al is retired.
-Kinda sorta.
 He used to be an author, writer, journalist, publisher and a few other things.
 Some may say he went through life with a lack of direction and purpose, but he likes to think of himself as an intrepid adventurer.
 We won’t tell him.
-Al is disabled with Parkinson’s Disease and Diabetes, but remains active puttering around his shop, building things and trying not to start a fire.
+Al is disabled with Parkinson’s Disease and Diabetes, but remains active doing this and that for his family and church.
 So far, so good.

 The main thing he loves to do is play music.
 He has been playing one instrument or another for the past fifty years, and currently is part of the Praise & Worship band at his church, where he plays a mean harmonica, and has been known to set a piano keyboard smoking.
 Sometimes he sings, but usually advises the tech people to turn his microphone off, lest he be responsible for a mass exodus from the Sanctuary.
 We don’t want wailing in Jerusalem, now, do we?

-Al has honed the dark gift of sarcasm to a fine point, and is partial to playing elaborate practical jokes on his fellow staff members at Peachtree City Christian Church, where is works part time as the Website / App Developer.
+Al has honed the dark gift of sarcasm to a fine point, and is partial to playing elaborate practical jokes on his fellow staff members at Peachtree City Christian Church, where he will be functioning as the Las Tablas, Panama, Campus Pastor.
 His co-workers are constantly praying for him.
-At least that’s what we tell him when he walks by and they are mumbling under their breath.
+At least that’s what we tell him.

 Al dotes over his wife, Day (the other half of this blog), his kids, and his grandkids.